tiagospeckart/RAG/README.md

-# RAG
+# RAG: Retrieval-Augmented Generation with LLMs

+## Introduction

-Project for developing a Retrieval-Augmented Generation with LLMs and data ingested from documents.
+RAG is a project aimed at developing a Retrieval-Augmented Generation system utilizing Large Language Models (LLMs) and data ingested from documents.

 ## Tech Stack

-- Python 3.11
+- **Python 3.11**: Programming language used for development.
-- Poetry: package management
+- **Poetry**: Dependency management and virtual environment configuration.
-- FastAPI: REST API
+- **FastAPI**: Framework for building REST APIs.
-- Uvicorn: ASGI server that powers FastAPI for serving HTTP requests.
+- **Uvicorn**: ASGI server powering FastAPI for serving HTTP requests.
-- LangChain: cahin orchestration
+- **LangChain**: Chain orchestration tool.
-- Pydantic: data validation and settings management using Python type annotations.
+- **Pydantic**: Data validation and settings management using Python type annotations.

 ## Installation

-### Locally
+### Local Installation

 This project uses [Poetry](https://python-poetry.org/) for dependency management and virtual environment configuration.
-You can use your preferred Python environment setup easily, like `conda` or `venv`, and `poetry` will use your environment.
-If no environmet is setup, `poetry` will create a `.venv` folder in this project's root folder.
+You can use your preferred Python environment setup easily, like `conda` or `venv`, and `poetry` will use your current environment.
+If no environmet is found, poetry will create a `.venv` folder in this project's root folder.

-Run `pipx install poetry`

 #### Prerequisites

+- Latest version of Poetry: `pipx install poetry`
-- Any version of `python 3.11` in your `$PATH`
+- Ensure Python 3.11 is available in your `$PATH`
-- Configure your own environment variables.
-You can use an `.env` file using the `example.env` as reference.
+- Configure environment variables using an `.env` file (refer to `example.env`).
   - Missing fields may result in validation errors

 #### Steps

+1. Clone the repository and navigate to the project directory.
-- Run `poetry install` to download the dependencies
+2. Run `poetry install` to install project dependencies.
+3. Set up your environment variables in the `.env` file.
-- Run run it with `poetry run python app`
+4. Start the application with `make run`, which runs `poetry run python -m app`.

-### With Docker
+### Docker Installation

-Run `docker compose up`
+Run `docker compose up -d`

+- **Note**: This may take several minutes, as the current build uses local embedding models that require a lot of dependencies.

+While running container, you can upload a `Markdown` file at the data volume.

 ## About